teegii4/my_fucked_uo_nixos_config/README.md

     -   > xsetwacom set 'Wacom Intuos PT S 2 Pen stylus' MapToOutput next
       - used to work but now it keeps saying xset wacom doesn't exist :-(
   - ~~lutris and steam~~ idk it just works now
+  - How do i use git?
+  - what are flakes?
+    - do i really need em?

 I JUST NOTICED WHILE TYPING THIS IT"S JUST ALREADY SET TO ONLY THE MONITOR I WANT??? well anyways still useful to have the option to swap monitors